Run More PATH Trains to World Trade Center

 Grove Street station in Jersey City receives 27 trains per hour (tph) during weekday peak times but only 6 tph on weekends.
 This creates a major problem for residents of Jersey City, Newark, and Harrison.
 Newark and Harrison experience an even steeper drop, going from 12 tph during weekday peak to just 3 tph on weekends.

 Beyond the frequency issues, weekend routing is also problematic.
 Trains bound for 33rd Street from Journal Square must first travel to Hoboken before heading to Manhattan, adding nearly 10 minutes to the journey.
-For someone traveling from Jersey City to Herald Square on weekends, it’s almost always faster to take PATH to WTC and transfer to the 1 or R train.
+For someone traveling from Jersey City to Herald Square on weekends, it’s almost always faster to take the PATH to WTC and transfer to the 1 or R train.

 Typical PATH Weekend routing